 Second: social status.
 An incentive trip is visible.
 Your colleagues know you were there.
 That creates recognition that goes beyond a pay stub—it’s public recognition.
 And public recognition is one of the most powerful motivators we know.

-Third: memories.
+Third: memory.
 A bonus is forgotten after two weeks.
-A trip to Iceland with your team—husky dogs, the Northern Lights, dinner in a lava cave—is something people still talk about ten years later.
-That memory reinforces the positive association with your employer.
-Every time someone thinks back on that trip, they feel a connection to the company.
+A trip to Iceland with your team—husky dogs, the Northern Lights, dinner in a lava cave—is something people are still talking about ten years later.
+The Incentive Research Foundation (IRF) backs this up with figures: incentive trips yield an ROI of 112% as measured by increased productivity.

 The target audience: Who is an incentive trip intended for?